YanzhenHuang/CISC3003-Final-Project/README.md

 You need to import them in the following order:
 `qa_user.sql`, `post.sql`, `reply.sql`.

 5. **Mail Configuration:** The PHPMailer module uses SMTP to send emails, and the SMTP service is provided by Gmail for our project with the unique token.
-The configuration file is in [send-email.php](./public/php/utils/send-email.php).
+For security reasons, the token provided in the code is **CLOSED** and thus can not be used to validate your authentication. **To make this project work properly, you are obliged to provide your own email token.** The configuration file is in [send-email.php](./public/php/utils/send-email.php) and you're welcomed to change it to the one of your own.

 ## Run Project
 Please kindly head to [login.php](./public/login.php).